 For a very reasonable price, a business class ticket gets you access to a small compartment (only four people per compartment) and comes with free snacks, power sockets, and adjustable leather seats with their own table.
 On the other end of the spectrum are the low-cost seats, which come with no catering but still give you access to Wi-Fi and are comfortable enough for the short ride.

 It's a good idea to buy tickets for the train to Vienna in advance, as they often fill up quickly, especially on weekends.
 Once in Vienna, it takes only five minutes to reach the city center via public transportation, making it a very convenient option.

 3. From Prague to Vienna by Bus

 Flixbus and RegioJet buses leave Prague for Vienna at least five times a day (but up to 20 times daily depending on the day of the week) and as early as midnight.
 RegioJet (which also operates the trains on the same route) has slightly better buses with individual touchscreens, hot drinks for free, and Wi-Fi.
-It takes 4.5 hours to reach Vienna by bus, and ticket prices can start at 15 Euros if you buy tickets online in advance.
+It takes 4.5 hours to reach Vienna by bus, and ticket prices are significantly cheaper if you buy them online in advance.